Diffusion of a Gaussian function#

 [nx, ny], mesh.CellType.triangle)

-V = fem.FunctionSpace(domain, ("Lagrange", 1))
+V = fem.functionspace(domain, ("Lagrange", 1))

-Note that we have used a much higher resolution that before to better resolve features of the solution.
+Note that we have used a much higher resolution than before to better resolve features of the solution.
 We also easily update the intial and boundary conditions.
 Instead of using a class to define the initial condition, we simply use a function

 # Create initial condition